surekha2351/Appscrip-Surekha/README.md

 Contributions to this project are welcome!
 Please follow these steps:</br>

 **1.Fork the Repository.</br>**

 **2.Create a New Branch:**
 git checkout -b feature/your-feature</br>
-**3.Make Your Changes and Commit:**

-git add .</br>
+**3.Make Your Changes and Commit:** git add .</br>
 git commit -m "Add your feature"</br>

 **4.Push to the Branch:**
 git push origin feature/your-feature</br>

 **5.Create a Pull Request.**

 **License**
 This project is licensed under the MIT License - see the LICENSE file for details.

 **Contact**
-For any questions or issues, please contact Your Name.
+For any questions or issues, please contact Surekha 👉(https://www.linkedin.com/in/surekha-yerrabatti/).